darmyn/Guard/README.md

 	local scanBind = guard:Bind("onScan", function()
 		local cHead, cNeck = guard:Read()
 		print(cHead, cNeck)
-		-- this is where you run algorithms to determin if players are cheating. end)
+		-- this is where you run algorithms to determine if players are cheating. end)

 end